 Further, the seller supplies the commission we earn—buyers don’t pay commission.
 The Realtor representing the buyer then gets paid a portion of the total commission offered by the seller.
 It’s usually a 50/50 split, so if the seller’s full commission is 4% of the sale price, 2% goes to the agent that brings the buyer (writes the offer), and 2% goes to the agent that listed the property.

 Most home sales in Regina (90% plus, I’d guess) involve two Realtors, one representing the buyer and the other the seller.
 From time to time, though, the listing agent represents both the buyer and the seller in a transaction.
 This is known as double-ending.
 Realtors like this because they can earn both sides of the commission split or “double” the amount of money.

 It’s a conflict of interest.
 The Realtor has “inside” information on both parties.

 The listing agent also has a relationship with the seller.
-He probably knows why the seller is moving and how much they might be willing to take for the home.
+He knows why the seller is moving and usually knows how much they’ll take for the home.
 He may even be good friends with the seller.

-With This in Mind Can You be Sure the Listing Agent has Your Best Interest in Mind Over the Seller?
+With This in Mind, Can You be Sure the Listing Agent is Acting in Your Best Interest?

-How do you know he didn’t overhear (or maybe you just told him) you would pay $275,000 for the home but would like to offer $265,000 to see if the seller will accept it.
-When the counter comes back at $275,000 you’ll be left wondering if the Realtor sold you out.
+How do you know he didn’t overhear (or maybe you just told him) that you would pay $275,000 for the home but would like to offer $265,000 to see if the seller will accept it.
+When the counter comes back at $275,000, you’ll wonder if the Realtor sold you out.

-Now, there are rules in place (I must stress this) that Realtors must follow to make sure this doesn’t happen and all parties are treated fairly.
-When a Realtor acts for both the buyer and the seller in a transaction they must not discuss money or motivation with either side.
+Realtors follow rules (I must stress) to ensure this doesn’t happen and all parties are treated fairly.
+When a Realtor acts for the buyer and the seller in a transaction, they must not discuss money or motivation with either side.